A complete walkthrough

 How we keep the club honest.

 A few mechanics that prevent the same problems other empty-leg products run into.
+We've documented them on the page so you can hold us to them.

 Anti-broker